- For most species of sharks, freshwater environments such as the Mississippi River are uninhabitable.

 How Long Do Bull Sharks Live?

 In the wild, bull sharks live around 16 years on average.
 Some captive members of the species have been known to greatly exceed this statistic.
 The oldest bull shark on record lived to be 32 years old.
-These sharks metabolize slowly and don’t reach their full size until around 9 or 10.
-Females carry their young for a pregnancy of 10-11 months and give birth to a litter of 1-13 liveborn young.
+These sharks metabolize slowly and don’t reach their full size until around nine or 10.
+Females carry their young for a pregnancy of 10-11 months and give birth to a litter of one to 13 liveborn young.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.